michael-wherry/ladybug-query/README.md

   <img src="images/Question 2 Visual.png" alt="Question 2 Visual" width="600" height="300">

-  * This shows in what months / time of months the greatest proportion of each species was collected **3) When was each plot the most useful over the course of the research?**
+  * This shows in what months / time of months the greatest proportion of each species was collected and when paired with the findings from Question 1 we now have a better understanding of where and when these species of ladybugs are most active **3) When was each plot the most useful over the course of the research?**
   * To answer this we used a line chart as well as an area chart which were created with the code
   ```r